bright/new-www/content/blog/negativity-bias-why-your-glass-at-work-is-always-half-empty.md

 ## start small, think big

-By consistently practicing small habits (you have to choose/find these that work for you), you can shift your focus from what is wrong to what is right, fostering a more positive and resilient mindset. **At the end of the day, the choice is yours: let your brain replay only the setbacks and risks, or remind yourself of the** **effort, learning, and wins along the way**.
+By consistently practicing small habits (you have to choose/find these that work for you), you can shift your focus from what is wrong to what is right, fostering a more positive and resilient approach. **The mindset you bring to work does not just shape your own motivation - it quietly influences the energy, confidence, and collaboration of everyone around you.** At the end of the day, the choice is yours: let your brain replay only the setbacks and risks, or remind yourself of the effort, learning, and wins along the way.